ipvm-wg/homestar/README.md

 - [examples/*](./examples)

-  `examples` contains examples and demos showcasing `homestar` packages and the `homestar runtime`.
+  `examples` contains examples and demos showcasing `Homestar` packages and the `Homestar` runtime.
 Each example is set up as its own crate, demonstrating the necessary dependencies and setup(s).

 ## Contributing